[Eng] CVE-2021-39863 Exploit

 Obtain the chunk number from the heap chunk header of the heap chunk where the ArrayBuffer, with its

-modified to -1, is stored. - Calculate the offset between the start of the heap chunk header of the first heap chunk of the same size and the R/W primitive.
+byteLengthmodified to -1, is stored. - Calculate the offset between the start of the heap chunk header of the first heap chunk of the same size and the R/W primitive.

 - The following values are needed for this calculation: